RudolfJagdhuber/corona_dashboard/README.md

-# An Incidence based Corona Dashboard
+# A 7-Day-Incidence based Corona Dashboard

 Data on daily infections or total infections can be found at many places over the internet.
 However, these measures have many practical downsides.

-An alternative and more sophisticated measure is the 7 day incidence, which computes as the sum of all infections in the last seven days per 100k population.
+An alternative and more sophisticated measure is the 7-day-incidence, which computes as the sum of all infections in the last seven days per 100k population.

 This dashboard focusses on this statistic and presents data from the RKI and WHO.

+Official limits for actions to be taken are highlighted according to the corona traffic light scheme.

 https://jagdhuber.shinyapps.io/Corona_Dashboard/